 The tradition continues!
 One of my favourite Jbrary posts to write all year is my round-up of favourite storytime books published in the last 12 months.
-Missed the past two years?
+Missed the past two years and more recent posts?
 Check them out here:

 I do storytimes primarily for children ages 0 -5, but I also serve school-age children on occassion.
 This list includes books for them all.
 Please let me know your favourites in the comments, espeically if it’s a book I missed.
 Without further ado, I present my favourite picture books from 2015 that work well in a storytime setting!